schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 /*    - Thumbnails auto-generation thanks to ImageMagick                                    */
 /*    - 94 new boot logos !                                                                 */
 /*    - Music : The World Of Douve by DOUVE                                                 */
+/*  v3.0.1 - 2023/04/19 :                                                                   */
+/*    - Automatically suppress mac metadata files                                           */
+/*    - Display the logo in fullscreen before flashing                                      */ /*    - Go back to Advance Menu when cancelling the flash                                   */ /*    - New logos added & removing duplicates                                               */
 ```

  ## Detailed documentation